 12. Additional Funds (3 months): $20,000 to $30,000

 - Rita’s estimates that before opening the Shop and for a period of three months after the opening, you will need some additional funds.
 These estimates include rent and utilities for the second and third months of operation, employees’ salaries for three months, and other miscellaneous expenses.

-- Rita’s relied on the historical experience of the franchisor’s predecessor’s affiliates that have been operating Shops since 1989, and information received from franchisees in formulating these estimates.
+- The franchisor relied on the historical experience of its predecessors, its experience, and information received from franchisees in formulating these estimates.

 For a Rita’s Express Unit